hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/100_How_Distributed_Computing_Works_in_Jet.md

 For starters, our input can no longer be a simple in-memory list because that would mean each machine processes the same data.
 To exploit a cluster as a unified computation device, each cluster member must observe only a slice of the dataset.
-Given that a Jet instance is also a fully functional Hazelcast IMDG instance and a Jet cluster is also a Hazelcast IMDG cluster, the natural choice is to pre-load our data into an `IMap`, which will be automatically partitioned and distributed between the members.
+Given that a Jet instance is also a fully functional Hazelcast IMDG instance and a Jet cluster is also Hazelcast IMDG cluster, the natural choice is to pre-load our data into an `IMap`, which will be automatically partitioned and distributed between the members.
 Now each Jet member can just read the slice of data that was stored locally on it.

 When run in a cluster, Jet will instantiate a replica of the whole DAG on each member.
 On a two-member cluster there will be two source